 In 2015, Dr. Barr received one of the only four Patient and Family Engagement Early-Career Investigator Awards from the Gordon and Betty Moore Foundation to support his work as principal investigator on the ORALS project.
 The Open Recording Automated Logging System (ORALS) is a platform to allow for routine audio recordings of conversations between clinicians and patients.
 ORALS uses natural language processing (NLP) to 'tag' elements of the clinic visit that matter most to patients and their family members, such as, treatment recommendations.

 Dr. Barr received advanced training in qualitative and quantitative methods at Queen's University Belfast, Ireland, where he earned his PhD and the London School of Hygiene and Tropical Medicine, where he earned an MSc PH.

-Scholl I, Barr PJ
+Bratches RWR, Barr PJ

 Prevalence of Opioid Misuse Risk in Patients With Cancer.

 Dannenberg MD, Bruce ML, Barr PJ, Broglio K

 Perceptions of the impact of COVID-19 on healthcare communication in a nationally representative cross-sectional survey of family caregivers.

 Bratches RWR, Freundlich NZ, Dionne-Odom JN, O'Malley AJ, Barr PJ